 This question is tough–and important.
 You might find yourself in a similar tight spot–between playing within the rules of the school you’re in and your own understanding of motivation and beliefs as a teacher.
-(For readers unfamiliar with how incentives and rewards do so much long-term damage to student motivation, check out this great article by Richard Curwin.)
-To forgo the cash tickets altogether is likely to cause more trouble that you’re looking for.
+(For readers unfamiliar with how incentives and rewards do so much long-term damage to student motivation, check out this great article by Richard Curwin or my newest book: Tackling the Motivation Challenge: How to Activate Student Learning Without Behavior Charts, Pizza Parties, or Other Hard-to-Quit Incentive Systems.)
+To forgo the cash tickets altogether is likely to cause more trouble than you’re looking for.
 To simply play ball in the system is to participate in a practice that you know is damaging students.
 If there were an easy answer, you’d already have it, so here are a few less-easy ideas to consider….

 Could you let students reward themselves?

 What if you kept the cash tickets and let kids know that when they did something good, they could come and ask you for one.
 You could set a limit on how many they got per day to keep some from abusing the system.

 Try sharing your reservations about the reward system and let students know that you’re trying to help them be more in charge of their motivation.
 You might ask students for ideas about how you might still participate in the program without damaging their motivation.
 In my experience, many students will say they like they rewards but don’t like the system.